MCP Server

 Streamable HTTP Server Mode Setup

-This essentially allows the LLM to install any required Node packages on demand and execute custom node.js scripts to manage and manipulate data.
+- Accept Node.js RE – You will need to accept and enable the Node.js runtime environment to use the SEO Spider MCP.
+The node.js setting allows the LLM to install any required Node packages on demand and execute custom node.js scripts to manage and manipulate data.
 As they are built in and self contained, additional servers are not required for scripting or file access.

 When ‘Start MCP Server’ has been activated, a ‘MCP Server Active’ message will appear in the bottom left hand corner of the UI.